rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    UCP enables you to control Docker environments through a
    <strong>web interface</strong>.

-   This is helpful if you want to steer clear of the command line.
+   It's part of Docker's Enterprise offering.

-   You can use Docker UCP to deploy to various cloud solutions, tie into your existing authentication infrastructure, and in turn control user access.
+   Docker UCP is used to deploy to various cloud solutions, tie into your existing authentication infrastructure, and in turn control user access.